My primary research interest is focused on improving stroke survivorship, in particular:

 - Reducing health inequities/disparities among stroke survivors and stroke care

 - Improving outcomes and quality of life for stroke survivors and families/caregivers

-- Towards equitable stroke care: learning from young women’s experiences: My current Ph.D. research explores young women stroke survivors’ experiences accessing stroke care in British Columbia with an equity lens to provide practice, research and policy recommendations.
+- Towards equitable stroke care: learning from young women’s experiences – My Ph.D. research explores young women stroke survivors’ experiences accessing stroke care in British Columbia to provide practice, research and policy recommendations.

 Selected Research Funding & Awards

 - Affiliated Fellowship, University of British Columbia, 2022

 - Public Scholars Initiative, University of British Columbia, 2021